1

 We also need policies supporting active aging, like flexible work arrangements.
 However, the real power lies in collaboration across sectors, where each individual’s contribution is crucial to ensure that everyone can enjoy a fulfilling life at any age.

-An aging society brings wisdom and experience but also challenges.
+An aging society brings wisdom and experience, but also challenges.

 Older individuals contribute knowledge and skills, but there are increased healthcare and social support needs.
 Balancing these requires proactive policies to ensure everyone can thrive as they age.